Everyman (Marvel Comics): As Zeitgeist

-Faustus used his ties within the Secret Empire to furnish Ekler with a new secret identity, Zeitgeist.
+Faustus used his Secret Empire ties to furnish Larry Ekler with a new secret identity, Zeitgeist.
 As Zeitgeist, he joined the German superhero group Schutz Heiliggruppe and was able to conceal his past from its members.
 He even helped the group battle Faustus' allies, the Red Skull and Arnim Zola.
 They also fought and defeated the Skeleton Crew.

 Despite his new heroic persona, Ekler's mission was to assassinate superhumans starting in South America.
-His victims included Captain Forsa, Defensor, La Bandera, the first Machete, El Condor, Ojo Macabra and Zona Rosa.
-Eventually, Zeitgeist's own team was called in to investigate the various murders.
+His victims included Captain Forsa, Defensor, La Bandera, Machete, El Condor, Ojo Macabra, and Zona Rosa.
+Eventually, Zeitgeist's team was called in to investigate the various murders.
 While fellow member of the Schutz Heiliggruppe Blitzkrieg was investigating, Zeitgeist killed him using the foil he once used as Everyman.

 Zeitgeist attempted to convince Vormund, the leader of the Schutz Heiliggruppe, that the Scourge of the Underworld was responsible for the murders.
 He tried to kill his original foe, Captain America, but Captain America easily defeated him.
 As Ekler tried to escape, he encountered Vormund.
 The two fought and Vormund used his ability to redirect kinetic energy to impale Zeitgeist on his own sword.

 Powers and abilities

-As the Everyman, Ekler wielded a sword which could fire blasts of energy, a shield, and the Absorbascann.
-As the Zeitgeist, he wielded a camera which could take pictures of people's deaths before they occurred, and a belt which could allow him to change appearances, and become invisible.
+Everyman used a sword that was able to fire energy blasts, as well as a shield, and a device called the Absorbascann.
+While operating as the Zeitgeist, he used a camera that was able to photograph the moment of death before a person died, as well as a belt that could change his appearance or make him invisible.